The best seaside villages in Italy to visit in the winter

 1. San Vito Lo Capo (Sicily)

-The unspoiled coast of San Vito Lo Capo and its 3km long beach make this village one of the most famous in the world.
-Its fame is also linked to its climate, with winter temperatures reaching 13°C. Here you can spend sunny days on the beach even at Christmas!
+The unspoiled coast of San Vito Lo Capo and its 3 km long beach make this village one of the most famous in the world.
+Thanks to its mild climate and winter temperatures reaching 13°C, you can spend sunny days on the beach even during Christmas!
+Also, the first almond trees bloom in February, turning the town's gardens pink.

 And how can we not mention the famous couscous of San Vito Lo Capo?
 You can enjoy it in its restaurants overlooking the sea and finish your meal with a slice of cassata, the Sicilian sponge cake!